-7.30 The residents of Hawkhurst are generally agreed that they desire any development of their village to be of a high design standard.
+The residents of Hawkhurst are generally agreed that they desire any development of their village to be of a high design standard.
 They are also keen to see new developments improve their environment rather than downgrade it.
 They are proud of their Wealden village with its history and culture and want to protect and enhance this legacy into the future.

-7.31 Any new development, both residential and non-residential, should be shaped and influenced by the traditional character and style of the village.
-All new developments should reference the local context and demonstrate the use of high quality materials and styles appropriate to the place.
-For example, any extensions to existing properties and any small-scale infill developments that may come forward around the edges of the village should be sensitive to the rural and more historic context, by reflecting the character of housing in proximity to countryside.
-As recommended by the AONB Unit through consultation on the draft version of this plan, the inclusion of working chimneys will be encouraged except where it can be demonstrated it is not feasible or practical on smaller properties.
+Any new development, both residential and non-residential, must be shaped and influenced by the traditional character and style of the village.
+The Hawkhurst Neighbourhood Plan requires all new developments to reference the local context and demonstrate the use of high quality materials and styles appropriate to the place.
+For example, any extensions to existing properties and any small-scale infill developments that may come forward around the edges of the village must be sensitive to the rural and more historic context, by reflecting the character of housing in proximity to countryside.

-7.32 The aim for all new developments should be for them to leave a positive architectural legacy, to be sensitive to their local context and environment and add to the positive character of the Hawkhurst parish.
+The aim for all new developments must be for them to leave a positive architectural legacy, to be sensitive to their local context and environment and add to the positive character of the Hawkhurst parish.
 This policy does not exclude innovation in design, modern or contemporary architecture.
-Such designs are encouraged across the parish, on individual sites for single dwellings.
+Such designs are encouraged across the parish but on individual sites for single dwellings.
 Where appropriate, architects are encouraged to create new designs that reflect both the local context and the current technology and materials of the era within which they will be built.